Welcome!

 Considering it is still a higher price than renting, you may choose ownership for the potential price appreciation and the pride from staking your claim.

-Of course, if you can invest that $300,000 down payment at a higher enough return, perhaps you’re better off with the renting option for a period.
-Instead of considering or renting or buying, it turns into an analysis of homeownership vs. opportunity cost.
+Of course, if you can invest that $300,000 down payment at a high enough return, perhaps you’re better off with the renting option for a period.
+Instead of considering renting or buying, it turns into an analysis of homeownership vs. opportunity cost.

 Is It Better to Buy or Rent in NYC?